k4u5h1k/Spammer/README.md

 # Spammer
 Spam your friends on WhatsApp! (**with permission**, of course)
-Run `pip3 install -r requirements.txt` before running spammer.py
+Run `pip3 install -r requirements.txt` before running spammer.py.
+Get geckodriver for your platform.
-Requires selenium, firefox and lyricsgenius
+Requires selenium, geckodriver, firefox and lyricsgenius

 ## Usage